-Let’s break down the three main types: flat, adjustable (FID), and foldable benches—so you can make a confident choice based on your goals, training style, and space.
+Let’s break down the four main types: flat, adjustable (FID), foldable benches and the Transformer bench - so you can make a confident choice based on your goals, training style, and space.

 1. Flat Bench: Straightforward & Sturdy